Josef-Friedrich/check_unattended_upgrades/README.md

 	is set properly.
  -e, --enable
 	Check if the configuration 'APT::Periodic::Enable' is set properly.
+ -f UNIT, --format UNIT
+        Defines the unit for the numbers of '--warning' and '-- critical', also the output of 'last-run'.
+Allowed values
+        are: 'seconds', 'minutes', 'hours' and 'days', default:
+        'seconds'.
  -h, --help
 	Show this help message.
  -l, --lists